 - Billy Thompson, Director of Corporate Sponsorship.

 - Bruce Wirth, Membership Director.

 Board of Directors

-- The Seattle Schools Board of Education serves as the KNHC Governing Body.
+The Seattle Schools Board of Education serves as the KNHC Governing Body.
 View the list of directors.
 As a station owned by a public agency, KNHC is not required to have a Community Advisory Board.

 KNHC is licensed to the Seattle Schools Board of Education.
 See the calendar of their meetings.